subat0mik/Misconfiguration-Manager/attack-techniques/RECON/RECON-1/recon-1_description.md

 ### cn=MS-SMS-Management-Point

-The mSMSManagementPoint class is used by SCCM to publish details for SCCM clients to identify their respective default [management point](cn=MS-SMS-Management-Point) (MP).
+The mSMSManagementPoint class is used by SCCM to publish details for SCCM clients to identify their respective default management point (MP)(cn=MS-SMS-Management-Point).
 This class provides the opportunity to identify potential attack paths in NAASPOOFTAKEVER, TAKEOVER06, TAKEOVER07 using the following attributes.

 |Attribute|Notes|
 |---------|-----|